folio-org/eureka-setup/eureka-cli/README.md

 eureka-cli deployApplication -d
 ```

-- If you are resource constrained, the CLI also supports deploying the environment with only required system containers with `-R`
+- For resource-constrained environments, use the `-R` flag to deploy only the required system containers

 ```bash
 eureka-cli deployApplication -R